 You will be required to speak with border officials and/or other related officers.
-Remember, remain calm, speak clearly, and most importantly, have all required documents with you.
+Remember to remain calm, speak clearly, and most importantly, have all required documents with you.
 If needed, the official can contact Gordon-Conwell for verification of any needed information, or review your current I-20 available to them in SEVIS.
-Gordon-Conwell's 24 hour contact number is (978) 836-6798.
+Gordon-Conwell’s 24-hour contact number is (978) 836-6798.
 This number will connect you with our on-duty officer.

 Reduced Course Load

 F-1 students must maintain a full course of study/full-time enrollment each Fall and Spring semester.
 However, unforeseen circumstances can affect your ability to meet this requirement.
 To pursue a reduced course load, you must first request authorization from your adviser in order to maintain F-1 status.
 This authorization must be indicated on your most recent I-20.

 There are restrictions to keep in mind when requesting a reduced course load.
 According to U.S. law, you may pursue a reduced course load only under the following circumstances: